TRIO Programs

 The Ronald E. McNair Post-Baccalaureate Achievement Program is committed to providing the support and tailored services that enhance your collegiate experience.
 We strive to promote an environment designed to give you the support, tools, and worldly experiences to succeed as highly competitive scholars and leaders by addressing your academic and personal needs to improve your chances for success at the graduate level.

 The McNair program focuses on preparing our participants for successful graduate study through exposure to graduate-level work and research experiences geared toward improving your critical thinking skills.
-The McNair experience fosters an increase of knowledge and familiarity with the ins and outs of graduate study and the graduate school application process, and the essential elements of research.
+The McNair experience fosters an increase of knowledge and familiarity with the ins and outs of graduate study and the graduate school application process and the essential elements of research.

 We are confident that our support and guidance combined with your abiding drive and determination will ensure you reach a level of academic, personal, and professional success beyond comparison.

-Follow Us on Social Media
+Social Media

 Instagram: @morehousemcnair